-Shemot 6:5-8 records eight verbs in reference to G-d: "I will remember," I will take them out," I will save them," "I will redeem them," "I will take them," "I will be for them," "I will bring them," and "I will give them."
-Of these eight verbs, the Yerushalmi (Pesachim 10:1, 68b) quotes R. Yochanon in the name of R. Biniyah(?) that four of them (take out, save, redeem and take) are the reason why we drink four cups of wine at the Seder, and these four words are referred to as the four words of redemption.
+Shemot 6:2 records that G-d spoke to Moshe and the second half of 6:2 through 6:8 record the contents of this conversation.
+6:3-5 record four past verbs in reference to G-d and 6:5-8 records eight future verbs (seven based on vav ha-hipuch) in reference to G-d: "I will remember," I will take them out," I will save them," "I will redeem them," "I will take them," "I will be for them," "I will bring them," and "I will give them."
+Of these eight future verbs, the Yerushalmi (Pesachim 10:1, 68b) quotes R. Yochanon in the name of R. Biniyah(?) that four of them (take out, save, redeem and take) are the reason why we drink four cups of wine at the Seder, and these four words are referred to as the four words of redemption.
 Yet, why are only four verbs counted?
 Why are there not eight cups?
 Also, three of the four selected verbs, "I will take them out," "I will save them," and "I will redeem them" refer to the same action.
 If one is only counting the four selected verbs, then maybe there should have only been two cups of wine.
-It seems that these four verbs are a mnemonic to remember the four cups of wine, but not that they are the source of the four cups.
+It seems that these four verbs are a mnemonic to remember the four cups of wine, but not that they are the source of the four cups, see our discussion in our commentary on the Haggadah.

-I believe that a different four words of redemption or four verses can be identified in Shemot 6:5-8 through an analysis of the concluding sentences to the four sections of Vayikra chapters 25 and 26.
+I believe that a different four words of redemption or four verses can be identified in 6:2-8 through an analysis of the structure of chapters 25 and 26 in Vayikra.
+Vayikra 25 and 26 can be divided into four sections.

-Not only are the themes identical, but the order of the sections of chapters 25 and 26 has a chiastic structure with the verses Shemot 6:5-8.
-The conclusion to the first section, Vayikra 25:38, corresponds with the fourth verse, Shemot 6:8.
-The conclusion to the second section, Vayikra 25:55, corresponds with the third verse, Shemot 6:7.
-The conclusion to the third section, Vayikra 26:13, corresponds with the second verse, Shemot 6:6 and the conclusion to the fourth section, Vayikra 26:45, corresponds to first verse, Shemot 6:5.
+Not only are the themes identical, but the order of the sections of Vayikra chapters 25 and 26 has a chiastic structure with the verses Shemot 6:2-8.
+The conclusion to the first section, Vayikra 25:38, corresponds with Shemot 6:8.
+The conclusion to the second section, Vayikra 25:55, corresponds with, Shemot 6:7.
+The conclusion to the third section, Vayikra 26:13, corresponds with Shemot 6:6 and the conclusion to the fourth section, Vayikra 26:45, corresponds to the beginning of G-d’s statement to Moshe, Shemot 6:2-5.

 Furthermore, the correspondence suggests that the four verses from Shemot 6:5-8 can be called the four verses of redemption.
 In terms of words or phrases, the four words or verbs would be: One, I will remember them (6:5).
 Two, I will take out, save and redeem them (6:6).
 Three, I will take them for me and will be for them (6:7) and four, I will bring and give them the land of Canaan (6:8).
 This division of the four promises of redemption differs from the usual understanding by the four cups since in the usual understanding all four words are from Shemot 6:6,7, while with this approach, Shemot 6:6 is counted once, and Shemot 6:5 and 6:8 are also included.